MayerEmad/FlyShipment_project_V1/README.md

 # FlyShippment_Project_V2
-this is my graduation project I try to develope an Android app like HitchHiker for now i
+this is my graduation project I try to develope an Android app like HitchHiker for now I
 - used adapters, nav bars
-- used Livedata
+- used MVVM architecture
-- called Api to get data using Retrofit
+- used APIs(retrofit2) to get data , edit , delete and upload data(including images).
+- send requests.
+- applies search.
+- work on adding notifications.